Lucian Wintrich: Career

+Wintrich worked as a digital strategist for the advertising agency Anomaly and as a party host at New York City nightclubs.
+In an op-ed for The Hill, Wintrich recounted being dismissed from his position at Anomaly for his political views, and had been up for a promotion before his dismissal.
+Wintrich sued Anomaly for wrongful termination and reached an out-of-court settlement.
+Wintrich co-founded Rabble Media and served as its creative director; the outlet described itself as a media brand providing original reporting and "underserved stories."

+In August 2016, Wintrich wrote an op-ed for The Advocate on media portrayals of gay conservatives.

 Photography

 In 2016, Wintrich created "Twinks4Trump", a controversial photo series that featured young, slim, and often shirtless gay men known as "twinks" wearing "Make America Great Again" baseball caps, which were associated with Donald Trump's presidential campaign.
 Primarily shot in his East Village apartment, the photos were intended to challenge both the religious right and the progressive left, provoking discussions around sexuality, politics, and identity.
 The series premiered at the "Wake Up!" event during the Republican National Convention in Cleveland.
 The event, described by Rolling Stone as a gathering of trolls, aimed to provide an alternative perspective to the mainstream convention proceedings.
 Wintrich's photos served as a backdrop for speeches delivered by controversial figures such as Pamela Geller, Geert Wilders, Jim Hoft, and Milo Yiannopoulos.

 The series received mixed reactions from both supporters and critics.
 Supporters praised it for its audacity and for challenging societal norms and political conventions.
 However, critics argued that the series was a shallow and attention-seeking attempt, lacking artistic merit and engaging in superficial political commentary.
 Some detractors also accused Wintrich of co-opting gay culture and exploiting it for political purposes.
 In an op-ed for The Art Newspaper, Dan Duray derided Wintrich's work as "Ryan McGinley but without any sense of balance, color depth, technical acuity, texture, lighting, warmth, joie de vivre, basic humanity and sexiness, and add Make America Great Again hats."

-In an op-ed for The Hill, Wintrich stated that he was dismissed from his position at Anomaly for his political views, and had been up for a promotion before his dismissal.
-Wintrich sued Anomaly for wrongful termination and reached an out-of-court settlement.